Nervoic/NocInjector-DI-for-Unity/Documentation/Context.md

 ObjectContext is a key component of dependency injection.
 It is added manually to each object on the scene that uses dependency injection.
 It stores a container of all the components of that object, as well as a container of services registered with that object, which can also be registered using Installers.

+ContextManager is the main object for installing containers.
+Without it, dependency injection will not work on the stage.

 ## Notes
 - There are 3 types of context - for object, for the stage and for the project.
 - The container from each context is independent of each other.